vmenger/deduce/README.md

 <!-- start include in docs -->

 * :sparkles: Remove sensitive information from clinical text written in Dutch
-* :mag: Rule based logic for detecting e.g. names, locations, institutions, identifiers, phone numbers and urls
+* :mag: Rule based logic for detecting e.g. names, locations, institutions, identifiers, phone numbers
 * :triangular_ruler: Useful out of the box, but customization higly recommended
 * :seedling: Originally validated in [Menger et al. (2017)](http://www.sciencedirect.com/science/article/pii/S0736585316307365), but further optimized since

-> :high_brightness: Deduce is useful out of the box, but please validate and customize on your own data before using it in a critical environment.
+> :exclamation: Deduce is useful out of the box, but please validate and customize on your own data before using it in a critical environment.
 Remember that de-identification is almost never perfect, and that clinical text often contains other specific details that can link it to a specific person.
-Be aware that de-identification should primarily be viewed as a way to mitigate risk of identificaiton, rather than a way to obtain anonymous data.
+Be aware that de-identification should primarily be viewed as a way to mitigate risk of identification, rather than a way to obtain anonymous data.

 Currently, `deduce` can remove the following types of Protected Health Information (PHI):

-* Person names, including prefixes and initials
+* :bust_in_silhouette: person names, including prefixes and initials
-* Geographical locations smaller than a country
+* :earth_americas: geographical locations smaller than a country
-* Names of hospitals and healthcare institutions
+* :hospital: names of hospitals and healthcare institutions
-* Dates (combinations of day, month and year)
+* :calendar: dates (combinations of day, month and year)
-* Ages
+* :birthday: ages
-* BSN numbers
+* :1234: BSN numbers
-* Identifiers (7+ digits without a specific format, e.g. patient identifiers, AGB, BIG)
+* :1234: identifiers (7+ digits without a specific format, e.g. patient identifiers, AGB, BIG)
-* Telephone numbers
+* :phone: phone numbers
-* E-mail addresses
+* :e-mail: e-mail addresses
-* URLs
+* :link: URLs

 ## Citing